JunyuSissi/ECM202A_2025Fall_Project_11/docs/index.md

 3.  **Preserve Privacy:** Process biometric data locally without cloud dependency.

 ### **1.2 State of the Art & Its Limitations**
+Existing research has attempted to bridge the gap between IoT data collection and user privacy.
+Notable works include **Peekaboo** [2], a hub-based approach that pre-processes data to strip sensitive information before it reaches the cloud.

+* **Limitation of Current Systems:** While systems like Peekaboo focus on *sanitization* (cleaning data after collection but before upload), they often lack a unified, standardized interface for *acquisition* (asking the user for permission in the first place).
+* **The Gap:** There is currently no widely adopted framework for "interactive consent" that works across different physical modalities (voice, vision, web) simultaneously.
+Most systems rely solely on a companion app, which excludes users who do not have their phones active or installed.
 ### **1.3 Novelty & Rationale**
+Our system introduces a novel **multi-modal consent framework**.
+Unlike previous works that rely on a single channel (e.g., a mobile app), "Mind the Sensors" offers four concurrent entry setups:
+* Camera-Web based
+* Camera-Voice based
+* Voice-Only based
+* Voice-Website based

+This flexibility ensures inclusivity and robust interaction regardless of the user's hardware status.
+Additionally, we integrate real-world legal compliance tools (**iubenda**) directly into the IoT workflow, bridging the gap between physical sensors and digital privacy laws (GDPR/CCPA)[1].
 ### **1.4 Potential Impact**
+* **For Visitors:** Users feel informed and in control rather than passively monitored.
+* **For Building Owners:** Provides a cleaner, trusted method to operate smart spaces that respect privacy regulations.
+* **For Developers:** Offers reusable design patterns for adding consent mechanisms to physical spaces, extending beyond traditional website cookies.
 ### **1.5 Challenges**